-While cash is not known for providing an investor with high levels of excess returns in a portfolio, it is still considered one of the three primary asset classes along with equities and fixed income.
+It’s true that cash is not known for providing investors with high levels of excess returns in a portfolio.
+However, it’s still considered one of the three primary asset classes (along with equities and fixed income).

-In this article, you’ll learn what money market investments are, along with their pros and cons.
+In this article, you’ll learn what money market securities are, along with their pros and cons.
 You’ll also learn how you can access them and implement them in your own investment portfolio.

-Money market securities are investments that are designed to provide investors with higher levels of yield (interest) than a checking or savings account, but still offer the same level of principal protection as outright cash.
+Money market securities are investments that provide investors with higher levels of yield (interest) than a checking or savings account while still offering the same level of principal protection as outright cash.

-For all intents and purposes, money market securities can still be seen as cash in a portfolio.
+For all intents and purposes, you can view money market securities as cash in a portfolio.
 They are still subject to the same risks as traditional cash.
 Primary among these risks are purchasing power (inflation) and the opportunity cost (not investing).

 Most money market investments are actually short-term fixed income (bond) investments.
-Most investments that fall under the “money market umbrella” have a term of one year or less.
+Typically, investments that fall under the money market umbrella have a term of one year or less.

 Classic examples of money market securities include:

 - Treasury Bills

 These types of investments are highly liquid and offer principal protection.
 This makes them attractive candidates for places to park cash temporarily.

 As discussed earlier, the point of cash in a portfolio is not to provide investors with high returns.
 Instead, you should view cash as a tool to acquire investment assets or provide you with liquidity.